 Made from plyboard and black artificial leather with rivets.
 Zinc cast nozzle.
-Hanging cord.
+Hanging cord for easy storage.
 Perfect handheld size.
 Brings your fire back to life with a few puffs.

 Cord is a little flimsy.

 Made of oak wood and faux leather.
 Loop for hanging.
 High-volume air push design.
-Focuses air well.
-Does a good job stoking the fire.
+Focuses air well and does a good job stoking the fire.

 Squeaks when blowing air.

-Wooden.
-Leatherette detail and strap for hanging.
+Wooden construction with leatherette detail and strap for hanging make it both stylish and functional.
 Quality nozzle and rivets.
 Good for fireplaces, grills, and fire pits.
 Fans flames well.

 Gives a strong, focused burst of air, which sometimes can put out small, struggling flames.

 Made of real wood.
 Slick black design.
 Convenient faux leather loop for hanging.
 Quality construction.
 Compact and portable.
 Easily rekindles firewood.